iLCSoft/ILDConfig/StandardConfig/production/Documentation/HowToRunBgOverlay.md

 - bbudsc_3evt_REC.slcio : the REC file with all reconstructed collections
 - bbudsc_3evt_DST.slcio : the DSL file with the collection suitable for physics analysis only
 - bbudsc_3evt_PfoAnalysis.root : A root file with useful information on reconstructed particles for monitoring, calibration and uds performance

+Note that the ee pair background overlay is not performed in the BeamCal as the BeamCal reconstruction already take this into account.